 What Are Mutual Fund Class R Shares?

-If you own mutual funds in a 401(k) plan, or you've done research trying to find a no-load fund version of your favorite fund, you may have seen class R share mutual funds.
-What does it mean when you see the letter R at the end of a mutual fund name?
-It's definitely not anything like a movie rating!
+Mutual fund class R shares are mutual funds designated as a retirement share class.
+If you own mutual funds in a 401(k) plan, or you've done research trying to find a no-load fund version of your favorite fund, you may have seen Class R share mutual funds.

-A common R Share fund family seen in 401(k) plans is American Funds.
-For example, you may have seen the American Funds Growth Fund of America or American Funds Fundamental Investors or American Funds Small Cap World in either R1, R2, R3 or R4 share classes.
+One example of a common R share fund family seen in 401(k) plans is American Funds.
+You may have seen the American Funds Growth Fund of America, American Funds Fundamental Investors, or American Funds Small Cap World in either R1, R2, R3, or R4 share classes.

-R Share mutual funds are made available in 401(k) plans because mutual funds that charge loads are not allowed in employer-sponsored retirement plans.
-Therefore, mutual fund companies that mostly offer mutual funds that charge loads, which are mostly sold through commission-based brokers, came up with R -share class to get around that problem.
+R share mutual funds are made available in 401(k) plans because mutual funds that charge loads are not allowed in employer-sponsored retirement plans.
+Therefore, mutual fund companies that mostly offer mutual funds that charge loads—which are mostly sold through commission-based brokers—came up with the R share class to get around that problem.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.